roman-milk/roman-milk.github.io/merrily-laci-and-me.md

  "No, she didn't spend the night here.
 She called me about eleven and told me that she was about to go home with a really sexy guy and she asked me to cover for her.
 I'm sorry sugar, but I told you to tell her."

  I loved Lacy and I was crazy about her, but that didn't make me stupid.
 I didn't say anything to her at that time and let her think that Merrily had backed her play and I waited for it to happen again.
 A week later I came home to an empty house and when Lacy came home at three in the morning I was waiting for her.
 I caught her coming in the front door and I drug her over to the couch and pushed her down on it.
 I pulled her panties off and stuck a couple of fingers in her cunt.
 It was loose and very wet and then I looked at the gusset of her panties and found that they were also soaking wet.
 I held my fingers up to my nose and smelled cum.
 I stood up and looked down at her as she stared defiantly up at me.
-Report_Story #2